eove/his-api/docs/eove-his-interface.md

 ## Reference implementation

-EOVE provides a reference implementation that includes a [Node.JS client](https://github.com/eove/his-API/tree/master/node-client).
+EOVE provides a reference implementation that includes a Node.JS client (see https://github.com/eove/his-API/tree/master/node-client).

 This client is able to perform all the steps needed in order to retrieve live data from a running ventialtion device.